 New Hope is also home to the Bucks County Playhouse – established in the 1930s in an old grist mill that was about to be demolished but has seen stars from Grace Kelly to Robert Redford and Jessica Tandy tread the boards.

 Ghost tours of New Hope are run by Adele Bamble by lantern-light through what is said to be the most haunted town of the region.
 There’s a phantom hitchhiker who may appear in the moonlight, and a Revolutionary soldier haunting the Logan Inn.

-I was just a little too early but you should try to visit Bucks County, PA during the height of Pensylvania’s stunning display of fall (autumn) foliage.
+You should try to visit Bucks County, PA during the height of Pennsylvania’s stunning display of fall (autumn) foliage.
 A great way to experience this is on the New Hope and Ivyland Railroad.